omersedig77/Enterprise-SOC-Home-Lab/attack-simulations/Windows-Attack-Simulation-Cyber-Kill-Chain-Validation.md

 ---

-# Stage 9 – Exfiltration
+# Stage 9 – Impact

 ## Objective

-Demonstrate outbound communication from the compromised endpoint.
+Demonstrate the delivery and execution of a simulated malicious executable on the compromised Windows endpoint, representing an attacker attempting to cause damage or disruption to the victim machine.

+The attacker uses the previously established reverse shell to transfer the executable to the victim.
+The executable is then treated as the simulated destructive payload for the purpose of the attack scenario.

 ### Result

-Outbound communication was successfully observed and correlated using endpoint telemetry and pfSense firewall logs.
+The simulated malicious executable was successfully transferred to the compromised Windows endpoint through the existing reverse shell.
+Endpoint telemetry was collected to identify the file creation and subsequent execution activity.

+The activity was monitored and correlated in Splunk to demonstrate how a SOC analyst could detect a malicious payload being introduced onto a compromised endpoint and investigate its potential impact.

 ### Monitoring

-- Splunk Enterprise
+- Splunk Enterprise – Endpoint events, file creation, process execution, and investigation timeline
-- pfSense Firewall
+- VirusTotal Integration – Malware/hash reputation and file analysis
+- Windows Endpoint – File and process activity

+Note: The EICAR test file was used in this lab as a safe substitute for a real malicious executable.
+It does not actually damage the system.
+For the purposes of the attack simulation, its role represents a payload intended to cause impact to the victim machine.

 ### Screenshots

-- Firewall logs
+- VirusTotal API configuration
+- Malicious/simulated file detection in Splunk
+- File creation event
+- Process execution event
-- Splunk events
+- Splunk investigation timeline
 - Dashboard visualization

 ---